FTLam11/fronk-tolks/README.md

 * Can be a little more annoying to set up, e.g., might need access to a request object
 * Can substitute some acceptance level testing if resources are limited
-* Quantity should be in between unit and acceptance tests
+* Quantity should be in between unit and acceptance tests quantities

 ---